tonethar/IGME-330-Fall-2021/projects/p1-tips.md

 ## II.
 Component Tips

 ### II-A. Don't "over engineer" your components
+- Do not write more code then you have to

-- Unlike our components HW, most of your P1 components won't be need to be updated after the HTML page loads
+- Unlike our components HW assignments, most of your P1 components won't be need to be updated after the HTML page loads
-- For example, if you have a `<p1-footer>` component that appears on every page of your P!, and it takes `projectname` and `authorname` attributes, and these values will NEVER change after each of the page loads - it means:
+- For example, if you have a `<p1-footer>` component that appears on every page of your P!, and it takes `year` and `authorname` attributes, and these values will NEVER change after each of the page loads - it means:
   - you won't need to "watch" for any attribute changes after `connectedCallback` is called
   - meaning you don't need to implement `observedAttributes()` or `attributeChangedCallback()`
+  - meaning that you could set the state of the HTML (ex. the `year` and `authorname`) in the `constructor()`, thus you wouldn't need a `render()` helper method
+  - and, if your component doesn't have any JavaScript, you won't even need to implement `connectedCallback` or `disconnectedCallback`

 <hr>